 Instead, what if each elder living with dementia was recognized as an individual, and care partners had the tools and understanding to help them achieve their best life?

-The Green House Project developed the Best Life memory care program to help organizations support people living with dementia to live a rich and rewarding life.
+The Green House Project developed Best Life to help organizations support people living with dementia to live a rich and rewarding life.

 Fully integrated with The Green House model and philosophy, the Best Life program focuses on the holistic needs of each person living with dementia.